lyashevska/ds-cr-slides/code_modularization/00_title.md

 - performs limited and clearly defined tasks
 - has a good name

+---

 <!-- .element: class="fragment" data-fragment-index="2" -->

+## A good module...

+- performs limited and clearly defined tasks
+- has a good name

 <!-- .slide: data-state="standard" data-background="./files/whitebg.png"  -->

 ## Naming your module